aravindraj-here/employee-attrition-predictor/README.md

-# 🧠 Employee Attrition Prediction App
+# 🧑‍💼 Employee Attrition Analysis & Prediction

-This Streamlit web app predicts whether an employee is likely to leave the company (attrition) based on key features like job satisfaction, overtime, and income.
+This project helps HR teams predict which employees might leave the company — and why.
+Using data science and machine learning, we analyze key factors driving attrition and build a model that can flag at-risk employees.

+---

-## 🚀 Features
+## 🚀 What This Project Does

-- Trained using logistic regression (`class_weight=balanced`)
+- Predicts if an employee will leave (attrition)
+- Identifies important factors like job satisfaction, income, overtime, etc.
+- Provides insights via an interactive Streamlit dashboard

+---

+## 🛠️ Tech Stack

+- Python (Pandas, Scikit-learn, Matplotlib)
-- Streamlit interface with real-time prediction
+- Streamlit (for dashboard)
-- Cleaned dataset and one-hot encoded features
-- Predicts both **YES** (will leave) and **NO** (will stay)

-## 📁 Project Structure
+- Machine Learning: Random Forest Classifier

+---

+## 📊 Features Used

+- Age, Monthly Income, Overtime
+- Job Satisfaction, Years at Company
+- And many more from HR records